How We Test: Our exclusive 5-point rating system explained

 Ease of Use/Usability (10%)

-Simply put, how easy it is to use?
+Simply put, how easy is it to use?
 We also call this a usability score.

-5 – Best in class, intuitive, well-designed UI
+5 – Best-in-class, intuitive, well-designed UI

 4 – Easy to use with few UI issues